jisoochoi7561/HyperSkillProjects/README.md

 # HyperSkillProjects
 My hyperskill projects.

+## lessons
+It contains not only language lessons.
+Some common programming skills are included

 ## Kotlin
 I finished some essential parts of Kotlin projects.
 I tried to code kotlin style code, using library functions and ohter grammatical features.